The Message Trust: Message Bus

 A bus ministry was launched in early 2000, to extend The Message's reach into local communities.
-The Message Buses (formerly Eden Buses) are cutting edge mobile youth centres, equipped with technology and staffed by volunteers from local churches.
-Each week the 6 buses visit deprived neighbourhoods in the North West, London, South Wales, Midlands, and Yorkshire and Humber, working with hundreds of young people each week.
+The Message Buses (formerly Eden Buses) are mobile youth centres, equipped with technology and staffed by volunteers from local churches.
+Each week the 6 buses visited deprived neighbourhoods in the North West, London, South Wales, Midlands, and Yorkshire and the Humber, working with hundreds of young people each week.

-Festivals & Tours
+Festivals and tours

 Message 2000

 In the summer of 2000, The Message partnered with another Christian youth charity, Soul Survivor, to run an ambitious citywide youth mission, Message 2000.
 Around 10,000 young Christian volunteers worked in partnership with Greater Manchester churches on social, environmental and crime reduction projects.
 The project was hailed as a success, not least because during the 10 days of work in one estate, Swinton Valley, there were no recorded incidence of crime.
 Since the summer of 2000, police have reported a sustained reduction in crime.

 Festival:Manchester

 In the summer of 2003, The Message partnered with the Luis Palau Evangelistic Association, to put on another week-long citywide venture, Festival:Manchester.
 Over 5,000 young people got involved in a total of 317 local community projects, many in association with the Greater Manchester Police.
 Around 55,000 people from across Manchester attended the open-air festival that took place in Heaton Park the following weekend, featuring Luis Palau, and performances from The Tribe, Michael Tait and TobyMac.

 The Higher Tour

 In 2015, The Message announced plans for the Higher Tour, a UK-wide mission to share the gospel with young people in schools and arenas.
 In partnership with LZ7, Twelve24 and Chip Kendall, the tour was first delivered in Greater Manchester in 2016, reaching 35,000 young people in 55 schools over three weeks.
 Since then, Higher has visited the Midlands, Cambridgeshire, the Channel Islands and South Wales.
-As the UK went into lockdown, the Higher Tour went online and the team delivered lessons and entertaining content through YouTube and social media.
+As the UK went into lockdown in 2020, the Higher Tour went online and the team delivered lessons and entertaining content through YouTube and social media.
+Since 2022, The Higher Tour has continued to run in South Africa in person, in schools and youth groups.